 ½ pound broccoli, cut into bite-sized pieces

-Bake for 22-25 minutes, or until the chicken is cooked through.
+Bake for 24-28 minutes, or until the chicken is cooked through and the broccoli is tender but still slightly crisp.
 (Chicken should have an internal temperature of 165 degrees.)
-If you want to brown the dish a bit more, turn the oven to broil, and broil for about 2 minutes.

 Remove from the oven, cover and let it rest for a couple minutes.
-Serve with additional fresh thyme, orange slices and pan juices.
+Serve with additional salt and pepper to taste and the pan juices.
 Enjoy!

 Recipe and photos by Sarah Hauser.